 Access to real-time data allowed WWF to react rapidly and strategically, making their Amazon campaign one of the most successful digital acquisition campaigns they’ve ever undertaken.
 This illustrates the importance of integrated, efficient technologies for NFPs, enabling them to make vital decisions quickly based on an up-to-date view of the fundraising response.

-Cloud technology is key to this.
+Cloud technology, like our fundraising software, is key to this.
 Our Trends Survey results indicate that more than 50 per cent of us now rely on Cloud technology in our daily working lives- in addition to the many devices in our personal lives that are connected to the Cloud.
 Previously the preserve of large commercial enterprises, the low cost of entry has made Cloud technology an efficient and cost-effective way to work.
 For the third sector, digital is an ideal all-in-one solution for the management of data, administration, communications and progress measurement.

 Cloud’s scalability means you only pay for what you need, with the assurance that the system can easily expand to meet future requirements as an organisation grows.
 It allows staff and volunteers to work securely from any location, and future-proofs an organisation by meeting the expectations of new generations of supporters.